captbaritone/webamp/README.md

     - Maybe http://gildas-lormeau.github.io/zip.js/demos/demo2.html
 - Control loading state so it's not visible until it's loaded
 - Marquee effect when the title is too long
+- Don't show time, stero/mono, kbps, khz or postion slider when were're not playing
+- Disable previous and next
+- Get version 2.91 cursors
 - Check native app for behavior
-    - When you load a track, do we auto-play?
-Do we update the time?
-    - What does the scrubber do when we fastforward
     - Does it pause when we scrub?
-    - What does the scrubber do when we get to the end of the file?
-    - What does the top left button do?
+No.
     - What are the visualizer options?
         - What is the line graph version?
         - What is the bar graph version?
-    - What do the clutter bar letters do?
-    - Check behavior of position slider icon as it moves from left to right

 ## Someday Maybe